19eighties/blog/_posts/2015-04-11-Travis-Tierno-Fake-The-Hundreds.md

 > possibility that Topps made the cards, but
 > we are not too sure, you may reach out to
 > them for more information.
 Sorry!
 Wish we
-> could have provided more information, |
+> could have provided more information, I
 > would recommend reaching out to Topps
 > for any other questions.
 >